xujustinj/Swift-Record-Generator/README.md

 - structs (possibly with Copy-on-Write)
 - classes

-`generator` randomly builds a record schema and implements the same schema using each data structures.
+`generator` randomly builds a record schema and implements the same schema using each data structure.
 The code is saved in the `generated` project, which can run the following performance tests:

 - "initializing" a new record instance from a given list of random values
 - retrieving values of elements